-In 2021, Boston Pizza restaurants across Canada continued to be impacted by government restrictions arising from the COVID-19 pandemic.
-However, we were pleased to see our overall results strengthen in 2021 compared to 2020.
-The back-half of 2021 experienced an improved trend compared to the first half of the Year, with some weeks reaching or even exceeding prepandemic sales levels.
-COVID-19 case counts and government restrictions fluctuated throughout the Year, however, we remained focused on the safety of quests and staff in our restaurants, and serving our communities as permitted by government health authorities.
-Guest demand for takeout and delivery was at an all-time high in 2021 at Boston Pizza.
+During the first half of 2022, Boston Pizza restaurants across Canada continued to be impacted by government restrictions arising from COVID-19.
+Since then, COVID-19 case counts have improved, government restrictions related to COVID-19 have largely been eliminated, and sales levels of Boston Pizza restaurants have returned to more normal levels when compared to times prior to COVID-19.
+Throughout 2022, Boston Pizza remained focused on the safety of guests and staff in our restaurants, and serving our communities as permitted by government health authorities.
 We continued to enhance our digital ordering systems and work with our delivery service partners to achieve year-over-year increases in the off-premise segment of our business.
-We also met challenges in 2021 related to other aspects of the pandemic.
-Boston Pizza successfully managed through supply chain disruptions and labour shortage challenges being experienced in Canada and around the world.
+We also met challenges in 2022 as Boston Pizza successfully managed through supply chain disruptions and labour shortage challenges experienced in Canada and around the world.
 Our team worked hard to maintain a stable supply chain and mitigate cost increases for our franchisees.
 We also provided systems and tools to help our franchisees attract and retain staff.
-On the restaurant development front, the pandemic was a contributing factor in the four Boston Pizza restaurants that permanently closed in 2021.
-As the economy begins to recover in 2022, we will continue to work diligently on new or existing restaurant development opportunities that were delayed due to the pandemic.
+On the restaurant development front, COVID-19 was a contributing factor in the six Boston Pizza restaurants that permanently closed in 2022.
+As the economy continues to recover in 2023, we will continue to work diligently on new and existing restaurant development opportunities that were delayed due to the pandemic.